Being your dog's buddy does not earn his obedience and desired behaviors.

 Dog Whisperers are canine behaviorists with a wealth of skill, knowledge and experience in providing dog leadership.
 We have learned to instinctively communicate with a dog to help him learn new behaviors by applying dog psychology.
 We help a dog achieve stable, grounded balance within his human and canine pack, as well as the world we live in.

 We share a straightforward, honest relationship with a dog, respecting his integrity as an animal and needs as a canine.
 Our goal is to help him become grounded, balanced and "comfortable in his own skin" in keeping with mother nature.

 We take the dog's point of view by working with his instincts.
 This makes learning faster and simpler for the dog as well as the humans who love him.

 We earn a dog's obedience through trust and respect as his leader instead of as a human pez dispenser of treats or with shock collar pain.
 Our natural behavior approach applies dog psychology to work in concert with a dog's instinctive drives.

 Our Home Behavior Consults favor immediate results which you can replicate after we leave instead of long, costly programs.
 They have helped thousands of dog owners with prior ineffective results to achieve the behavior changes they wanted all along - with simplicity and often in hours.

-Simply put, we use a natural dog training approach to:
+Simply put, we use a natural approach to:

 We interpret canine drives to effectively communicate with a dog and condition his state of mind (psychological) and state of being (physical).
 We use touch, our body language and energy to conduct entire dialogues which are silent to the observer but rich in content with the canine.
 A dog quickly recognizes that we understand him and appreciates that we are here to help.